fregante/webext-options-sync/readme.md

 Type: `object`

 A map of default options as strings or booleans.
-The keys will have to match the form fields' `name` attributes.
+The keys will have to match the options form fields' `name` attributes.

 ###### migrations